Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Removed the dialogue vector parameter from the add dialogue and useResponse functions in the NPC class.
 - Partially implemented Enchanter NPC.
 - Weapons now have an Imbuement variable used for enchanting weapons.
 We can specify the type of Imbuement by using the ImbuementType enum.

+7/15:

+- Added Trader NPC
+- You can now loop through the pause menu
+-